tt-isv-org/scc/article-intro/README.md

 A full list of values can be found [here](https://github.com/torvalds/linux/blob/master/include/uapi/linux/capability.h)

-Capabilities are specified in the SCC using the following fields:
+Capabilities are contolled in the SCC using the following fields:

-* **defaultAddCapabilities** - list of default capabilities added to each container.
+* **defaultAddCapabilities** - list of default capabilities automatically added to each container.
 * **requiredDropCapabilities** - list of capabilities that will be forbidden to run on each container.
 * **allowedCapabilities** - list of container capabilities that are allowed to be requested by the demployment manifest.

-Capabilities are requested in the deployment manifest using the **securityContext.capabilities.add** field.
+Capabilities are requested in the deployment manifest using:

+* **containers.securityContext.capabilities.add**
+* **containers.securityContext.capabilities.drop**

 ## Pre-defined SCCs